Marcus Furius Camillus: Early career

+In 394 BC, he supposedly secured the surrender of the Falisci in their main town of Falerii Veteres (modern Civita Castellana) after refusing to accept pupils from a schoolmaster as hostages.
+Much of the Livian narrative about the exchange with the schoolmaster is meant to recount an exemplum which stresses the importance of Roman good will (fides) and the importance of gentlemanly aristocratic behaviour.

-After taking Veii, Camillus is supposed to have been prosecuted.
-Accounts differ: he may have been accused of misappropriating spoils of war or of his extravagance in purchasing white horses for his triumph.
-Whatever the charge, Camillus was reportedly convicted and sent into exile.
+After taking Veii and Falisci, Camillus is supposed to have been prosecuted.
+Accounts differ: he may have been accused by the quaestors of misappropriating spoils of war or of his extravagance in purchasing four white horses for his triumph.
+Whatever the charge, though a quaestorian trial for misappropriation is more likely, Camillus was reportedly convicted and sent into exile.
 Historians believe this story of disgrace before the courts is modelled on fates of Achilles and Scipio Africanus and is meant to draw comparison with Themistocles and Gnaeus Marcius Coriolanus.
+The underlying source for the story likely postdates the Sullan period and is an "evident anachronism".
 The story of conviction, however, likely did not happen and was instead adduced to place Camillus away from Rome when the Gallic sack occurs, excusing him of any blame for Rome's defeat.

 Gallic sack

-In 390 BC (Varronian), more likely in actuality 387 BC, a large group of Gauls crossed the Apennines into northern Etruria.
+In 390 BC (Varronian), or more likely in 387 BC, a large group of Gauls crossed the Apennines into northern Etruria.
 They advanced until they reached Roman territory and there defeated Rome's army at the Battle of the Allia.
 In the following days, they entered Rome and sacked it.
-They then induced the surrender of Roman holdouts on the Capitoline hill before receiving a large ransom of gold and withdrawing north.
+They then induced the surrender of Roman holdouts on the Capitoline Hill before receiving a large ransom of gold and withdrawing north.
 This account is corroborated by Greek sources as early as the 4th century BC; Polybius places the sack in the same year as the Peace of Antalcidas and the siege of Rhegium.